WilliamAnimate/DDLC-quick-ending-TAS/README.md

 I don't have ddlc plus, but this code *should* work the same.

 ## Features

-- Automagically skips the content warning at the beginning of the game, but we probably not allowed to modify saves so like wh

 - It works out of the box, just put it where DDLC is located.